Vicente Sebastián Pintado: In Havana

-In Havana, Pintado continued his work of certifying and recording land surveys made in West Florida and Louisiana.
-He also drew a map of the territory stretching from Mobile, Alabama to the Mississippi River, showing British naval landing operations from 1814 to 1815 during the battle of New Orleans.
+In Havana, Pintado continued to issue certificates of surveys for land in West Florida and Louisiana, given that he possessed the West Florida land registry archives.
+He was no longer undertaking Surveyor General duties, but was employed as an engineer until his death 12 years later.

+James Grant Forbes, tasked with transitioning Florida from a Spanish colony to a U.S. territory, wrote to U.S. Secretary of State John Quincy Adams on June 25, 1821.
+He had spoken with Pintado in Havana, who made it clear that he would only hand over the archive upon payment of a large sum.
+He noted that his colleague Trudeau had been paid $20,000 for the equivalent documents pertaining to Louisiana.
+In a letter from Jackson - the military governor of the Florida Territory - to Adams dated July 30, 1821, the same complaint is made of 'the failure to obtain the archives', noting the risk of fraudulent land claims on antedated titles.
+On August 25, 1822, the Commissioners for the Adjudicators of land claims in Florida wrote to Adams about the same issue.

 In 1822, the Captain General of Cuba, Nicolas Mahy, ordered Pintado to prepare a file containing descriptions of all distributions of land, including solares and water rights, made in both the Floridas under the administration of the Spanish government from 1801 - 1818.
 Pintado completed this project in 1823.
 A copy was handed over to the American authorities as part of Article II of the Treaty of 1819.
 In April 1828, the American minister in Madrid, Alexander Hill Everett, asked Spanish Secretary of State Manuel González Salmón for a copy of Pintado's work.

 The following April, the Spanish Minister Francisco Tacón wrote from Philadelphia that United States Secretary of State Martin van Buren had requested a copy of Pintado's work, consisting of 120 items concerning the distribution and granting of land in the Floridas (1808–18), certified in Havana.
+The request was honored, and Tacón replied.

 Pintado remained in Havana, retaining his original copy of the file despite the claims of the Americans.
 In 1829, aware of his failing health, he informed his wife Eulalia Balderas of the existence of these papers, and told her that in case of his death, she should not copy or give information about them to anyone, except in exchange for money to support the family, including their four children.

 Pintado died in Havana on August 20, 1829.

 Personal life

-In 1816, when Pintado was 42 years old, he married a native of Louisiana, Maria Teresa Eulalia Balderas y Dubuisson, whose father, Ignacio Balderas (born in Salamanca, Spain) had served with Pintado in Pensacola as captain of Infantry of the Fixed Regiment of Louisiana.
+In 1816, when Pintado was 42 years old, he married a native of Louisiana, Maria Teresa Eulalia Balderas y Dubuisson, whose father, Ignacio Balderas (born in Salamanca, Spain) had served with Pintado in Pensacola as captain of Infantry of the Regimiento de Infantería Fijo de Luisiana.
 They had four children.